 Research – Software

-I also host a few sets of potentially useful document templates:
+I have created some potentially useful document templates:

 - Writing articles in markdown.
 This is a template/demo and a pandoc invocation to enable writing of research articles in (pandoc) markdown.
 Presently there are short demonstrations for AASTeX, A&A, and MNRAS.
 The demo for AASTeX is most complete, as I have typically used AASTeX to write papers.
 Contributions of templates for other journals are welcome.

 - Optical/radio observing logs in markdown.
 These are intended to be filled out in the plain-text and can then be converted to PDF (or other formats) with something like pandoc.

 - LaTeX template for astronomy dissertations at the U. of Virginia.
 This is based on a template made by earlier UVa students and includes some modifications I made for my dissertation.